-As the Company's secretary, Ms. Leung Yin Fai ("Ms. Leung") is responsible for advising the Board on corporate governance matters and ensuring that the Board policy and procedures, and the applicable laws, rules and regulations are followed.
-Mr. Li Kai Leung, the financial controller of the Group, is the primary contact person whom Ms. Leung can contact.
-During the year ended 31 December 2020, Ms. Leung has undertaken more than 15 hours of relevant professional training in compliance with Rule 5.15 of the GEM Listing Rules.
+The Company engages an external service provider, Ms. Leung Yin Fai ("Ms. Leung"), as its Company Secretary.
+Ms. Leung is responsible for advising the Board on corporate governance matters and ensuring that the Board policy and procedures, and the applicable laws, rules and regulations are followed.
+Mr. Li Kai Leung, the executive director and Chief Operating Officer of the Group, is the primary contact person whom Ms. Leung can contact.
+During the year ended 31 December 2022, Ms. Leung has undertaken more than 15 hours of relevant professional training in compliance with Rule 5.15 of the GEM Listing Rules.